shinilkumars/E-commerce-Food-Delivery-Analytics/README.md

 ## Technologies Used

+**Excel**
+  - Data cleaning, analysis and modeling.
-- **Excel:** Data cleaning, analysis, modeling, calculated field creation, pivot table creation, and visualization with drill down insights.
+  - Pivot table creation ,calculated field creation and visualization with slicers for drill-down insights.
+  - Lookup functions for data integration.
 ## Key Insights

 1. Total revenue is evenly distributed across all four cities, indicating consistent demand for food delivery services.